neilkimn/stream_hash/README.rst

 Subsequent changes to the host file can be made without requiring to rebuild the entire application allowing for quick debugging (assuming the kernels are written correctly).

+The FINN kernel takes, as input, a 200x50 dimensional matrix for inference.
+The dimensions signify that a string of at most 200 words be converted to their corresponding vectors of length 50, of type float32.
+The host file contains a hard-coded string with randomly sampled words from the embeddings vocab.
+The file, :code:`data/embeddings_small_50.dat` contain the corresponding embedding vectors for the hard-coded example string.
+Due to hardware emulation being slow (in real time), this is a feasible approach to test functionality.

 TODO
 ----